Motocycle: First uses

 The Times-Herald motocycle race was run yesterday.

-It turns out that Herman H. Kohlsaat, owner of the Times-Herald, and Frederick Upham Adams, a local writer with a mechanical engineering interest, ran a public contest for someone to come up with a unique name to replace "horseless carriage" that represented the new motorized transport.
+Herman H. Kohlsaat, owner of the Times-Herald, and Frederick Upham Adams, a local writer with a mechanical engineering interest, ran a public contest for someone to come up with a unique name to replace "horseless carriage" that represented the new motorized transport.
 The $500 prize for the new name went to the general manager of the New York Telephone Company for the name "motocycle" in 1895.
 He suggested the name "motocycle" as being as close to a correct definition as sounding good to defining exactly what it was.
 He is credited as the first to coin this name that would replace "horseless carriage."
 It was used then for reports on The Times-Herald's first automobile race.
 The name received little public enthusiasm and by the end of the nineteenth century went into discontinuance.

 Later uses

 Starting in the twentieth century the name "automobile" became popular instead of motocycle in the United States and in Great Britain the motocycle became "motorcar" or "autocar".

 Charles Brady King intended to enter a "horseless carriage" in the 1895 Times-Herald race, but wrote to Adams that although he intended to enter a motocycle with four wheels and a 4-horsepower 100-pound engine, it wasn't quite ready and he would have to withdraw.
 His motocycle could carry four persons, but for the race there would have been only two in the vehicle to reduce the weight and gain speed.
 His lightweight motocycle came in at 675 pounds, could seat four people plus cargo, and would probably sell for about $600 in a large quantity production.
 His motocycle dream, however, did not flourish and was realized by Ford and Olds instead.

 In 1898 "Modern machinery" magazine pointed out the merits of gasoline-, electric- and steam-propelled 4-wheeled motocycles (automobiles).